On this page

 - feedback from the NGO sector (gathered during meetings and in response to an email request); MFAT staff; Council for International Development and organisations assessing due diligence and applications

 - interviews with 10 NGOs - successful and unsuccessful applicants and NGOs that did not apply

 - secondary information including Round 1 and 2 concepts and designs.

-As a result of the review, Manaaki round three has been launched with changes that include:
+As a result of the review, Manaaki round three was launched with changes that included:

 - Human rights has been added as an eligible sector for applications for South East Asia

 - Non-climate change environmental issues have been added as an eligible sector across Manaaki’s geographic focus areas